fairfield-university-ba505-fall2018/final-project-stuart-s-suicide-squad/.ipynb_checkpoints/Readme-checkpoint.md

 Brought to you by: Brian Walsh, Thomas Moroski and Stuart Weinstein

-Our goal was to develop an interactive dashboard where users can get descriptive statistics on any US stock.
+Our goal was to develop an interactive dashboard where users can get descriptive statistics, visual interpreations of the data, as well as live feeds on StockTwits and News articles for any US stock.

 ## How to Run our Program